A person receiving therapy.

 In some municipalities in Prince George's County, there are extra services for young people.
 The LBHA doesn't control these services, but they can be important resources for people in the community.
 Here are some Youth Service Bureaus in the county.

-Requests for Letters of Support - Stakeholders and community members may request a letter of support for grant proposals and other projects.
+Stakeholders and community members may request a letter of support for grant proposals and other projects.
 Please attach a draft letter that includes:

-• organization's contact information
+• Organization's contact information

-• description of the project
+• Description of the project

-• partnership with the LBHA (if applicable)
+• Partnership with the LBHA (if applicable)

-• benefits to community residents
+• Benefits to community residents

 Other Resources